Battle of Gaugamela: Alexander's decisive attack

-The left flank
+Left flank

 Alexander could have pursued Darius at this point.
 However, he received desperate messages from Parmenion (an event that would later be used by Callisthenes and others to discredit Parmenion) on the left.
 Parmenion's wing was apparently encircled by the cavalry of the Persian right wing; being attacked from all sides, it was in a state of confusion.
 Alexander was faced with the choice of pursuing Darius and having the chance of killing him, ending the war in one stroke but at the risk of losing his army, or going back to the left flank to aid Parmenion and preserve his forces, thus letting Darius escape to the surrounding mountains.
 He decided to help Parmenion, and followed Darius later.

 While holding on the left, a gap had opened up between the left and center of the Macedonian phalanx, due to Simmias' brigade of pezhetairoi being unable to follow Alexander in his decisive attack, as they were being hard-pressed.
 The Persian and Indian cavalry in the center with Darius broke through.
 Instead of taking the phalanx or Parmenion in the rear, however, they continued towards the camp to loot.
 They also tried to rescue the Queen Mother, Sisygambis, but she refused to go with them.
 These raiders were in turn attacked and dispersed by the rear reserve phalanx as they were looting.

 What happened next was described by Arrian as the fiercest engagement of the battle, as Alexander and his companions encountered the cavalry of the Persian right, composed of Indians, Parthians and "the bravest and most numerous division of the Persians", desperately trying to get through to escape.
 Sixty Companions were killed in the engagement, and Hephaestion, Coenus and Menidas were all injured.
 Alexander prevailed, however, and Mazaeus also began to pull his forces back as Bessus had.
 However, unlike on the left with Bessus, the Persians soon fell into disorder as the Thessalians and other cavalry units charged forward at their fleeing enemy.

 Aftermath

-After the battle, Parmenion rounded up the Persian baggage train while Alexander and his bodyguard pursued Darius.
+After the battle, Bagophanes formally surrendered the city of Babylon to Alexander.
+Parmenion rounded up the Persian baggage train while Alexander and his bodyguard pursued Darius.
 As at Issus, substantial loot was gained, with 4,000 talents captured, the King's personal chariot and bow and the war elephants.
 It was a disastrous defeat for the Persians and one of Alexander's finest victories.